mpv-player/mpv/DOCS/man/input.rst

         This line of Lua prints "/foo/bar" on the OSD.

+``sanitize-path <filename>``
+    Attempts to sanitize filepaths by checking if it exists and stripping any surrounding quotes.
+If the string appears to be a url or has no quotes, it will be returned as is.
+Note that this will return paths that start with ``~`` and you may possibly need to call ``expand-path`` on the result.

 ``escape-ass <text>``
     Modify ``text`` so that commands and functions that interpret ASS tags, such as ``osd-overlay`` and ``mp.create_osd_overlay``, will display it